 The statute also includes a definition of a DOE facility that excludes "buildings, structures, premises, grounds, or operations covered by Executive Order No. 12344, dated February 1, 1982 (42 U.S.C.
-7158 note), pertaining to the Naval Nuclear Propulsion Program" [42 U.S.C. § 7384l(12)].
+7158 note), pertaining to the Naval Nuclear Propulsion Program" [42 U.S.C. § 7384I(12)].
 While this definition excludes Naval Nuclear Propulsion Facilities from being covered under the Act, the section of EEOICPA that deals with the compensation decision for covered employees with cancer [i.e., 42 U.S.C. § 7384n(b), entitled "Exposure in the Performance of Duty"] does not contain such an exclusion.
 Therefore, the statute requires NIOSH to include all occupationally-derived radiation exposures at covered facilities in its dose reconstructions for employees at DOE facilities, including radiation exposures related to the Naval Nuclear Propulsion Program.
 As a result, all internal and external occupational radiation exposures are considered valid for inclusion in a dose reconstruction.
-No efforts are made to determine the eligibility of any fraction of total measured exposure for inclusion in dose reconstruction.
-NIOSH, however, does not consider the following exposures to be occupationally derived (NIOSH 2010a):
+No efforts are made to determine the eligibility of any fraction of total measured exposures to be occupationally derived (NIOSH 2010a):